The key difference between acid and alkaline is that the pH of acids lies below pH 7 whereas the pH of alkaline is above pH 7.

 Regardless of the above definitions, we normally identify an acid as a proton donor.
 Acids have a sour taste.
 Lime juice, vinegar are two acids we come across at our homes.
 They react with bases producing water, and also they react with metals to form H2, thus increase metal corrosion rate.
 We can categorize acids into two classes, depending on their ability to dissociate and produce protons.
 They are strong acids and weak acids.

-Strong acids like HCl, HNO3 are completely ionized in a solution to give protons.
-Weak acids like CH3COOH are partially dissociates and give fewer amounts of protons.
+Strong acids like HCl, HNO3 can completely ionize in a solution to give protons.
+Weak acids like CH3COOH can dissociate partially to give fewer amounts of protons.
 Ka is the acid dissociation constant.
 It gives an indication of the ability to lose a proton of a weak acid.
 To check whether a substance is an acid or not we can use several indicators like litmus paper or pH paper.
-In the pH scale from 1-6 acids are represented.
-An acid with pH 1 is said to be very strong and as the pH value increases, acidity is decreased.
+In the pH scale from 1-6 acids are represented (below pH 7).
+An acid with pH 1 is a very strong and as the pH value increases, acidity decreases.
 Moreover, acids turn blue litmus to red.

-What is the difference between Acid and Alkaline?
+What is the Difference Between Acid and Alkaline?

 Acids and alkaline are two forms of compounds that we categorize according to the pH of them.
 Therefore, the key difference between acid and alkaline is that the pH of acids lies below pH 7 whereas the pH of alkaline is above pH 7.
 Moreover, acids can ionize to form protons or H+ ions while alkaline compounds can ionize to form hydroxide ions.
 When considering the taste and texture of those two compounds, we can get another difference between acid and alkaline compounds.
 That is, acids taste sour and have a sticky feeling while alkaline tastes bitter and has a slippery feeling.

 The below infographic summarizes the difference between acid and alkaline in tabular form.

 Summary – Acid vs Alkaline